+3 Route: MPhil/PhD Human Geography and Urban Studies (2-4 years)

 Months of entry

 This PhD offers training both in human geographic research and in interdisciplinary approaches to understanding/ responding to the challenges of an era of rapid urbanisation and urban redevelopment around the world.
-Cities and development are the main focus of work by both staff and students associated with this programme.
+Urbanisation and development are the main focus of work by both staff and students associated with this programme.
 But it also provides opportunities for research on topics and issues within human geography which are not specifically “urban” but which relate to other areas of expertise and interest of academic staff within the Urbanisation, Planning and Development cluster.